chennyjen/tutorial/slides/00-Introduction/00-instructions.md

     (repeatedly) navigates by headings
     <br/><br/>

+4. While usage of VoiceOver is recommended for this tutorial, Windows 10 users can start Narrator, a built-in voice reader, by pressing the <kbd>Windows Logo</kbd> + <kbd>Enter</kbd>, and see a list of keyboard commands by pressing <kbd>Caps Lock</kbd> + <kbd>F1</kbd>.

-4. When verifying with VoiceOver, use Chrome on a Mac for the best experience.
+5. When verifying with VoiceOver, use Chrome on a Mac for the best experience.
 However, the "Verify" button provided after each exercise will work with any browser/OS combination.

-5. ARIA stands for Accessible Rich Internet Applications, a W3C standard for building accessible user interfaces on the web.
+6. ARIA stands for Accessible Rich Internet Applications, a W3C standard for building accessible user interfaces on the web.

 Happy learning! <i class="fa fa-smile-o"><i class="accessible_elem">Smiley Icon</i></i>